Petersoj/alpaca-java/README.md

 </p>

 # Overview
 This library is a Java client implementation of the <a href="https://alpaca.markets/">Alpaca</a> API.
 Alpaca lets you trade with algorithms, connect with apps, and build services all with a commission-free trading API for stocks, crypto, and options.
-This library uses the [Alpaca OpenAPI Specifications](https://docs.alpaca.markets/v1.1/openapi) to generate REST API clients and implements the websocket streaming interface using [OkHttp](https://square.github.io/okhttp/).
+This library uses the [Alpaca OpenAPI Specifications](https://docs.alpaca.markets/v1.1/openapi) to generate clients for the REST API with the [OkHttp](https://square.github.io/okhttp/) library, but implements the websocket and SSE streaming interface using a custom implementation with [OkHttp](https://square.github.io/okhttp/) library.
 This library is community developed and if you have any questions, please ask them on [Github Discussions](https://github.com/Petersoj/alpaca-java/discussions), the [Alpaca Slack #dev-alpaca-java channel](https://alpaca.markets/slack), or on the [Alpaca Forums](https://forum.alpaca.markets/).

 Give this repository a star ⭐ if it helped you build a trading algorithm in Java!